 - Incurred and future medical bills

 In California, all motorists are required to carry liability insurance on their vehicles.
-When you are injured in an accident and you file a personal injury claim, any financial recovery is paid through the insurance company, not the driver directly.
+When you are injured in an accident and file a personal injury claim, any financial recovery is paid directly through the insurance company, not the driver.

-If you are involved in an accident with a driver who has a bare-bones auto insurance policy and your damages exceed their insurance limits, do not fret.
-You may able to obtain compensation through the underinsured motorist coverage in your own insurance policy.
+If you are involved in an accident with a driver with a bare-bones auto insurance policy and your damages exceed their insurance limits, do not fret.
+You may be able to obtain compensation through the underinsured motorist coverage in your own insurance policy.
 For example, if you were hit by someone with a $30,000 per accident limit and your harms and losses total $75,000, the at-fault driver’s insurance company is only on the hook for the $30,000.
-You need to access another insurance policy to obtain the remaining $45,000 in damages.
-If you have underinsurance motorist coverage, you can file a claim for the balance of your damages.
+You must access another insurance policy to obtain the remaining $45,000 in damages.
+If you have underinsurance motorist coverage, you can file a claim for the balance of your injuries.

 Underinsured motorist claims are more complex than traditional personal injury claims due to specific terms, conditions, and potential policy restrictions.
 For example, you can only collect the difference in available insurance limits under California law.
 If you have $100,000 in underinsured motorist coverage and the other driver has $30,000 in liability coverage, but you only have $75,000 in damages, you can obtain the difference and not the total $100,000 in underinsured coverage.You Have a Limited Amount of Time to Take Legal Action